dokku/dokku/docs/deployment/methods/images.md

 tags:destroy <app> <tag>                       # Remove app image tag
 ```

-For exampple, you can list all tags for a given application:
+For example, you can list all tags for a given application:

 ```shell
 dokku tags node-js-app